raksidehigh/minor_project_video_interiview_review_agent/README.md

     *   The Middleware streams the video to GCS bucket `virtual-interview-agent` under the path `user_id/interview_videos/`.
 4.  **Submission:**
     *   Once all videos are uploaded, the Frontend calls `POST /submit-interview`.
-    *   The Middleware saves the user record to SQLite.
+    *   The Middleware saves the user record to Cloud SQL (PostgreSQL).
     *   The Middleware triggers the AI Agent via `POST /api/v1/assess`.
 5.  **Assessment:**
     *   The AI Agent downloads the media from GCS.